I Wanna Dance with Somebody (Who Loves Me): Rankings

-Covers and samples
+Covers, samples and usage in media

 Glee stars Naya Rivera and Heather Morris covered the song on the show's Houston tribute episode, "Dance with Somebody" in 2012.

 The song is Houston's most covered and sampled song in her catalog.
 Among its most prominent covers include versions from Fall Out Boy, Jessie J, David Byrne, and Evanescence.
+In addition, the song has charted twice in the UK by other artists who covered it, including the electronic music duo Flip & Fill, whose 2003 version reached a peak of thirteen on the official UK pop singles chart at number 13 and Morgan Harper-Jones, whose 2023 slower, folk inflected version reached number 97 on the same chart.

 For their tribute episode to Houston, "Dance with Somebody", Glee cast mates Naya Rivera and Heather Morris covered the song.
 In that portion of the episode, references to Houston's video for this song as well as the video for "How Will I Know" were used.
 The song charted inside the Canadian Hot 100 in 2012.

 The song was sampled by Bebe Rexha and rapper Lil Wayne for their single "The Way I Are (Dance With Somebody)", on the song "Dance!" by singer Lumidee and hip-hop artist Fatman Scoop, by singer Natalie La Rose for her "Somebody" featuring Jeremih, and by country artist Thomas Rhett for his "Don't Wanna Dance", which interpolated the song's chorus.

 In 2019, the English rock band Sleep Token made a cover of the song for the deluxe edition of their debut album Sundowning.

 Houston and the song's impact was referenced in the 2022 Pink hit, "Never Gonna Not Dance Again".

+In 2024, English indie pop band Blossoms released a cover of the song for the deluxe edition of their fifth album Gary.

-On September 11, 2025, singer Calum Scott officially released a reimagined duet ballad version of the song with Houston.
+On September 11, 2025, singer Calum Scott officially released a reimagined duet ballad version of the song with Houston, which was featured on his album, Avenoir.

+The song has been featured in several television shows and films over the years.
+The song has been played in films such as Love, Simon, 13 Going on 30, Like Father, Pokemon: Detective Pikachu, Earthquake Bird, Isn't It Romantic?, Hillbilly Elegy, King Richard, Dancing Queens and Prom Pact and, besides Glee, has been featured in television shows such as RuPaul's Drag Race, City on Fire, Ghosts, The Big Leap, Pose, Gossip Girl, Moonshine, The Hills, Shameless, Succession and The Circle.